 Well, there isn't too much to share about the ingredients in this easy popsicle recipe.
 But, here are a few quick notes.

-Strawberries – because strawberries show up time and time again on the EWG (Environment Working Group’s) dirty dozen list (actually they are typically always #1) I prefer to use organic strawberries.
+Strawberries - because strawberries show up time and time again on the EWG's (Environmental Working Group) dirty dozen list I prefer to use organic strawberries.

 You can use fresh or frozen strawberries.

 Watermelon - creates a great flavor combination with the strawberries.
 No need to look for organic here.
 And half a personal size watermelon is the exact amount you'll need for this recipe.